-I spent a lot of years living in Tampa Bay and it’s still my base when I’m in the USA for a while.
-So our partner Hotels.com asked me to share my recommendations for what to do while there on vacation.
+I spent a lot of years living in Tampa Bay and took regular jaunts to Clearwater and St. Petersburg Beaches.
+The area is still my base when I’m in the USA for a while.
+Here are my recommendations for what to do while there on vacation.

 If you head to the Clearwater and St. Petersburg Beaches in Florida, you won’t have much trouble getting some vacation photos worthy of social media envy most of the year.
 Lots of sun, a blindingly white beach, and lovely aqua water are waiting.
 You’re not likely to get knocked down by a wave while you’re taking that selfie either since the Gulf of Mexico waters are calm.
 They’re also warm: the coldest water temps here (in January) are equivalent to the warmest in Cape Cod or Malibu (in August).